powsybl/pypowsybl-jupyter/docs/user_guide/nad_widget.md

 - on_move_text_node

 The [network explorer widget](/user_guide/network_explorer.md) demonstrates the approach.

+Please note that the callbacks works with versions of PyPowSyBl equal or greater than v1.8.1.

 Example: the code below activates a callback when a node is selected (through SHIFT+CLICK) in the widget (it prints the selected node's ID to the log).